Welcome to School of Bio-Engineering

 -

-To apply critical reasoning, quantitative, qualitative, designing and programming skills, to identify, solve problems and to analyze the experimental evaluations, and finally making appropriate decisions, and to enhance the techniques in problem-solving abilities in professional engineering practice for a wide variety of technical applications, including the design and usage of modern tools for improvement in the field of Electronics and Communication Engineering..
+Apply critical reasoning, quantitative, qualitative, designing and programming skills, to identify, solve problems and to analyze the experimental evaluations, and finally making appropriate decisions, and to enhance the techniques in the field of Biomedical Engineering.

 -